Gain in Performance of Teleportation with Uniformity-breaking Distributions: Conclusion

-The effect of distributions for inputs on other resources necessary for quantum teleportation are also studied.
-In particular, we established a connection between the entanglement required between the sender and the receiver for the polar cap as well as von Mises-Fisher distributions and the one with uniform distributions.
-Importantly, we found that the amount of required classical information communicated from the sender to the receiver decreases with the increase of information about the inputs.
-Such resource reduction in terms of classical information transfer following the standard teleportation scheme does not occur when the inputs are chosen from the uniform distribution.
 We also compared the performance for both the non-uniform distributions with respect to average teleportation fidelities and deviations by using two kinds of figures of merits.
 In the case of pure states, we found that for a given prior information, both the distributions yield the same average fidelity although the von Mises-Fisher distribution leads to a higher deviation compared to the polar cap ones, which demonstrates the superiority of choosing polar cap distribution for inputs over the other one.
 We finally showed that a similar advantage can also be obtained if the shared state and inputs are taken from the higher dimensional systems.
 Moreover, we observed that the enhancement of average fidelity on average is higher for qutrits than that of qubits, thereby showing the dimensional improvements even when prior information about inputs is available.
+Additionally, we showed that local operations and classical communication may sometimes be required based on the prior information about the inputs and shared states to increase the fidelity.

 Our analysis revealed that prior information content has an important role to play in teleportation protocols.
 Our work suggests that identifying resources to enhance the efficiencies of communication devices can be an interesting direction of further investigations.